 Other factors, such a CPU speed changes and cache misses can cause a thread to consume significantly more CPU resources than expected to perform the same calculations.

-A thread executing more resources than planned can result in missed deadlines for itself, or can take resources needed by other threads, causing incorrect processing or missed deadlines for other threads.
+A thread consuming more CPU resources than planned can result in missed deadlines for itself, or can take CPU resources needed by other threads, causing incorrect processing or missed deadlines for other threads.
 Missed deadlines are catastrophic for hard real-time systems, and cover the range of causing wrong results through to complete failure of the application.

-6.YY.4 Applicable language characteristics

-6.YY.5 Avoiding the vulnerability or mitigating its effect
+7.YY.5 Avoiding the vulnerability or mitigating its effect

 Software developers can avoid the vulnerability or mitigate its effects in the following ways:

-Verify or test the application on systems that are executing in the slowest system configuration
+THINK ABOUT THIS.
+Scenarios exist where success at the slow speed /=> success at normal speed.

 Where cache misses provide a significant potential hindrance, execute the application with cache disabled

-6.ZZ Missed events or Deadlines
+7.ZZ Missed Events or Deadlines (Clock Issues) Alternative - Time Drift and Jitter

-6.ZZ.1 Description of application vulnerability
+7.ZZ.1 Description of application vulnerability